NJ PACE Legislation

 - PACE can attract a wide range of private investors with low interest rates

-- PACE may be treated as off balance sheet financing
+- PACE may be treated as off-balance-sheet financing

-- Non-recourse, non-accelerating financing
+- PACE is non-recourse and non-accelerating financing

 - PACE programs are local and community members are motivated to engage in outreach and marketing efforts